pomodoren/awesome-open-transport/README.md

 ## Getting Started - IT Infrastructure

-If individuals wish to construct their own transportation infrastructure, numerous tools are available to assist in the process.
 These tools encompass various aspects such as version control, collaborative development, data analysis, database management, visualization, and machine learning.
 Depending on specific needs, users can leverage these tools to tailor and build a customized infrastructure that suits their transportation requirements.
-The availability of diverse tools offers flexibility for individuals seeking to create their infrastructure for different aspects of transportation solutions.

 - DIY Infra Setup
   - Essentials:[git](https://git-scm.com/), [github](https://github.com), [docker](https://www.docker.com/)